La Liga asks Barcelona & Real Madrid to move Clasico from Camp Nou to Bernabeu amid Catalan protests | Goal.com

 Chaotic scenes in the city ensued following the sentencing of nine Catalan separatist leaders on Monday, with prison terms of between nine and 13 years having been issued by Spain's Supreme Court.

-Barcelona released a statement after Monday's sentencing news calling for more dialogue to take place, insisting that "prison is not the solution".
+Barcelona released a statement after Monday's sentencing news calling for more dialogue to take place, insisting that "prison is not the solution" for those affected.

 It read: "FC Barcelona, as one of the leading entities in Catalonia and in accordance with its historical record for the defence of freedom of expression and the right to decide, today, after the condemnatory ruling issued by the supreme court in relation to the open process against the Catalan civic and political leaders, states the following: